-BF staff regularly use warnings, reminders, humour etc... or impose very low level consequences to de-escalate situations.
+BF staff regularly use warnings, reminders, humour etc... or impose very low-level consequences to de-escalate situations.
 When these are unsuccessful, agreed consequences, listed below can be imposed as part of a wider view on behaviour management:

 - Cessation of activity If the safety of the activity is compromised due to behaviour, attitude or group dynamics. - Time out Usually 10 minutes is given although current guidelines suggest that 1 minute for the mental age of a person is optimum up to a maximum of 20 minutes. - Time in with IAG Information Advice and Guidance can be given on specific issues or about behaviour generally.
 When related to a specific behavioural issue the following approaches can be useful to help a person think about their coping strategies and affect change. - Cost Benefit Analysis - Life Space Interviewing - Missing an activity This may be a one-off activity or a type of activity that poses a risk to the individual or group.
 For example, activities involving standing on the edge of cliffs or offsite activities due to the unpredictable nature of a person's behaviour. - Return to school or home Despite all efforts to re-engage a person it may be necessary for a person to leave the site.
 This decision is not taken lightly at BF as we aim to be an inclusive service.
-In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - Police involvement Whilst every effort is made to de-criminalise young people at BF adventure it may be necessary to contact the police either to attend the scene or for advice.
+In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - Cessation of service all incidents are monitored through reporting on our Podio system.
+If a young person experiences dysregulation on a frequent basis, leading to concerns about their personal safety, or the safety of others, particularly around incidents relating to heights, then members of SMT will review these reports and meet to discuss how we can mitigate the risk.
+In rare situations this may mean that the young person's service will be ceased as we are unable to keep them safe.
+This will be a last resort and the provision of off-site activities will always be considered as an alternative.

+• Police involvement - Whilst every effort is made not to criminalise young people at BF Adventure it may be necessary to contact the police either to attend the scene or for advice.
 Where crimes have been committed advice will be sought.

-Last update: 17th January 2024
+Last update: 09/04/2026

-Updated by: Paul Cox
+Updated by: El Warren

-Policy owner: Paul Cox
+Policy owner: El Warren

-To be reviewed by: Feb 2025
+To be reviewed by: Feb 2026

-7. Restrictive Physical Intervention (RPI)
+34. Restrictive Physical Intervention (RPI) Policy Overview

-Policy Overview